JustusAdam/RenovationProjectInScala/README.md

 - It compiles!
 - The majority of tests pass, but some don't and the reason does not appear to be all that obvious, so I suspect a major bug in my implementation.

+Disclaimer
+---
+**Warning:** This is not a valid solution for the 'Praktomat'.
+Is should eventually pass all the jUnit tests but please do not attempt to upload this as a solution to the 'Praktomat'.
+The 'Praktomat' does not have a Scala Compiler and thus will not compile or run this code.

+Furthermore do not try to build your Java solution based on this implementation, you will fail, Scala is not Java!